Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers

-\paragraph{Stability.} One drawback of reversible solvers is their rather unimpressive stability, in fact until the work of \citet{mccallum2024efficient} there were no reversible methods which had a non-trivial region of stability.
-We discuss this more in detail \cref{app:stability} along with illustrating the poor stability characteristics of BDIA and O-BELM (see \cref{corr:bdia_nowhere_linearly_stable,corr:obelm_is_nowhere_linearly_stable}).
-However, since Rex is built upon the McCallum-Foster method the ODE solver has some stability.\footnote{\Ie, in the sense of the linear test equation, see \cref{app:stability} for more details.} This property will prove valuable later in our empirical studies.
+\paragraph{Stability.} One drawback of reversible solvers is their rather unimpressive stability, in fact until the work of \citet{mccallum2024efficient} there were no reversible methods which had a non-zero region of stability.
+We discuss this in more detail in \cref{app:stability} along with illustrating the poor stability characteristics of BDIA and O-BELM (see \cref{corr:bdia_nowhere_linearly_stable,corr:obelm_is_nowhere_linearly_stable}).
+However, since \rex is built upon the McCallum-Foster method, the ODE solver has a non-zero region of stability.\footnote{\Ie, in the sense of the linear test equation, see \cref{app:stability} for more details.} This property will prove valuable later in our empirical studies.

-\section{Empirical results}
+\section{Empirical Results}

 In this section we conduct a number of empirical studies to illustrate the utility of \rex in two major contexts.
 We primarily explore this in two contexts: 1) image generation and editing with exact inversion, and 2) ensuring invertibility for accurate likelihood calculations for Boltzmann sampling.
 Unless stated otherwise $\zeta = 0.999$ for all experiments (see \cref{app:stability} for the rationale behind this choice).